mdl29/donkeycarLPH/README.md

 ### Our schematic
 ***

-After have create your ansible playbook, you can launch it with these two options :
+After having created your ansible playbook, you can launch it with these two options :
 - install it by ssh but you should configure manually internet, ssh and install ansible on your raspberry pi. **Follow this [tutorial](ansible/README.md)**
 - generate your raspian image with donkeycar installed using packer.**follow this [tutorial](packer/README.md)**